Content

 It’s a treasure hunt set in space.
 You play as one of 6 characters competing against each other in a race called Dynami Trace.

-You have two goals: collect as many treasures as possible from different planets and get to the finish line first.
-From the start, you can move freely between planets and even go to the finish line whenever you want.
 The winner of the race is determined by the order of arrival and the total value of the treasures.
 It’s worth noting that the first to cross the finish line gets 1000 pts, and you can get more than 5000 pts from treasures.

 As you explore a planet, the 5 other characters controlled by CPUs do the same.
 Therefore, it’s impossible to get all treasures.